Detachment 860 Cadre

-Lt Col Steven J. Smith is the Commander of Air Force ROTC Detachment 860 and Professor of Aerospace Studies at Utah State University.
+Lt Col Richard J. Reed is the Commander of Air Force ROTC Detachment 860 and Professor of Aerospace Studies at Utah State University.
 In these roles, he is responsible for all aspects of recruiting, training, and commissioning future leaders for the United States Air Force.

 Operations Flight Commander

 Major Damon Smith is Det 860's Operation Flight Commander, responsible for academic instruction of the AS 300 level classes.
 He received his commission as an Air Force officer in 2001 after graduating from Utah State University with a major in Liberal Arts and minor in Hungarian and History.
 Major Smith served first as an Intercontinental Ballistic Missile (ICBM) Combat Crew Commander followed by Operational and Acquisitions assignments with the United States Air Forces' Global Positioning System (GPS) Enterprise, while earning an MA in Emergency and Disaster Management.
 After graduating from the Naval Postgraduate School with an MA in National Security Studies), Major Smith served as a Regional Affairs Strategist (RAS), developing bilateral Nuclear Weapon Incident response plans with our North Atlantic Treaty Organization (NATO) allies.